 In 1862, Lincoln waited for a time to declare slaves in the Confederacy free, a power he believed he had under the Constitution as Commander in Chief.
 He patiently waited for a Union victory in the East, believing that emancipation would look like a desperate political maneuver without one.
 Although not decisive, one came at Antietam.
 On September 22, 1962, Lincoln issued the Emancipation Proclamation that declared slaves in areas still in rebellion within 100 days to be free.

 Issuing the Emancipation Proclamation came at a political price.
-In the November elections of 1862, Lincoln and his Republican Party lost 34 seats in the House of Representatives due mainly to a segment of Northerners who did not want to fight to free the slaves.
-It was also a rejection of Lincoln’s management of the war.
+In the November 1862 elections, Lincoln and his Republican Party lost 34 seats in the House of Representatives, mainly to a segment of Northerners who did not want to fight to free the slaves.
+This was also a rejection of Lincoln’s management of the war.

 The Lincoln Memorial in Washington, D.C.

 Under these circumstances, Lincoln penned his annual address to Congress, considered one of the best in American history.
-It was an address that discussed the different issues involved with the emancipation of the enslaved while preserving the Union.
+In it, he discussed the different issues involved with the emancipation of the enslaved while preserving the Union.
 Lincoln made an effort to find a common path forward.

 Lincoln then discussed three proposed Constitutional Amendments to be used together with the Emancipation Proclamation issued just ten weeks before.
 The first was for “compensated emancipation,” a plan to compensate states for emancipating their slaves by 1900 (37 years in the future at the time of the address).
 Lincoln believed this measure to be “both just and economical.”
 Second, Lincoln proposed that all free slaves remain free forever, but any previous owner not disloyal to the Union should be compensated.
 Third, Lincoln believed that freed black slaves should be able to relocate voluntarily throughout the country with funds appropriated by Congress.